seekinginfiniteloop/PlainLicense/docs/licenses/permissive/PlainLGPLv3.md

+---
+draft: true
+---
-# Plain Language LGPL v2 License
+# PlainLGPL v3 License

-## THIS IS A PLACEHOLDER; THE LICENSE TEXT IS NOT FINAL

 Permission to Use: